 General Engineering, College of Engineering

 His CIE Fellows activities focus on developing the Innovation Sandbox, a physical and programmatic environment where students of all academic levels and majors across campus can come together to explore and develop their early-stage ideas.

 Art & Design, College of Liberal Arts

-Enrica Lovaglio Costello is an associate professor in the Art and Design department at Cal Poly, specializing in media arts and technology, with an emphasis in visual narrative construction, creative content development, cross-disciplinary and cross-cultural models.
+Enrica Lovaglio Costello is an associate professor in the Art and Design Department at Cal Poly, specializing in media arts and technology, with an emphasis in visual narrative construction, creative content development and cross-disciplinary and cross-cultural models.
 She practices an exploratory use of technology for storytelling and stimulates interdisciplinary efforts and collaborations to strengthen the understanding of global culture and develop innovative ideas for pedagogical practice.

 Architecture, College of Architecture & Environmental Design

-His research interests include architectural design, design of environments for research and development, computer applications in architectural and urban design, visualization and research methods in architectural and urban design.
+Toker’s research interests include architectural design, design of environments for research and development, computer applications in architectural and urban design, visualization and research methods in architectural and urban design.

 His research on the design of research and development spaces to support innovation processes has been published in a variety of journals.

-Umut has been a CIE Fellow since 2012 and continues to collaborate with CIE.
+Toker has been a CIE Faculty Fellow since 2012.
 His CIE Faculty Fellow related activities to date have been focusing on bringing entrepreneurship topics into the design curriculum, with a focus on connecting design students with local designers who run their own businesses.